SAB develops unique therapeutic antibodies to treat NMOSD

 Share article via email

-A microscopic view of antibodies, protective proteins produced by the immune system, is shown in this illustration.
+An illustration provides a microscopic view of antibodies, which are proteins produced by the immune system.

 SAB Biotherapeutics has developed therapeutic antibodies — without the need for human donors — that can neutralize self-reactive antibodies associated with autoimmune diseases, such as neuromyelitis optica spectrum disorder (NMOSD).